pratikksolanki/tribalscale-fullstack-exercise/README.md

 ## What didn't work at first and how I adjusted

 **Asking the model to return JSON didn't work reliably.** Claude Haiku kept wrapping the output in code blocks even when told not to.
 I wrote a parser with three fallback strategies to strip the fences and extract the JSON.
 It worked, but it was the wrong fix.
-Switched to Claude's tool use feature instead, which forces the model to return a specific structure rather than just asking it nicely.
-Deleted all the parsing code.
+Switched to Claude's tool use feature instead, which forces the model to return a result in the specifically formatted output structure.
+Deleted all the initial parsing code.

 **Priorities were all over the place.** Just saying "give me the 3 most important actions" meant the model picked whatever sounded most urgent in the text, not what was actually most important.
-Added explicit ranking rules and it became consistent.
+Added explicit ranking rules in the system prompt which consistently resulted in expected output.

-**The `owner` field sometimes came back as the text `"null"` instead of an actual null value.** Small but annoying.
-Added a line to the prompt and the tool schema to clarify the difference.
-Fixed immediately.
+**The `owner` field sometimes came back as the text `"null"` instead of an actual null value.** This was fixed by adding a line to the prompt and the tool schema to clarify the difference.
+The issue was fixed immediately.

 ---